talha-ah/template-nodejs/README.md

 2. Create a new file `.env` if it doesn't exist and copy the contents of `env.dev` into it to be able to run your server on production environment.

-3. Then you need to provide values for the configuration env files at the `src/config/env directory`.
+3. Then you need to provide values for the configuration env files at the `.env` file.

-## Running the server locally
+## Running the server (development)

-1. Start up the server - Run `npm start` | `npm run dev`
+1. Start up the server - Run `npm run dev`

-2. Server should be running on http://localhost:5000/ by default
+2. Server should be running on http://localhost:PORT/ by default

+## Running the server (production)

+1. Start up the server - Run `npm start`

+2. Server should be running on http(s)://example.com/